Why should I use a fan shroud?

 Will a electric fan help more than a mechanical fan?

 Though a spinning fan blade on a high rpm pulley is a compelling draw, at slower speed and idle when you need cooling the most, we find electric fans pull more efficiently.
-They can also keep the heat exchanger exchanging when you shut down the engine and help prevent burping.
+They can also keep the heat exchanger exchanging when you shut down the engine and help prevent coolant burping.

-How much CFM should I use for my engine?
+How much CFM will my engine need?

 Contact us directly for details on fabricating a custom shroud.